bakrmuhammad/herald-app-template/README.md

 This is a Python/Google Doc-powered static page generator for building interactive graphics on the Miami Herald's website.

 This was inspired by [NPR visual team's app template](https://github.com/nprapps/app-template) and is a work in progress.

-More updates to come.
+###What's in the box

+CSS:

++ Bootstrap - Responsiveness
++ Sinclair - Miami Herald styles
++ Base – Custom styling written primarily in SASS

+JS:

++ D3 - Data Visualizations
++ jQuery – DOM manipulation
++ Bootsrap – Bootstrap components
++ Modernizr – Detection
++ Sinclair – Herald default scripts

+HTML:

++ `base.html` – Uniform page.
+This is where everything but the content is built, including SEO and footer.

++ `index.html` - Where the content lives, which includes headline, byline and texts.

 ###How to start building